What is this?

 Since then, "shedding" has come to mean dedicated, isolated practice.
 PRACTICE TO GET GOOD!!

 This page will be a practice diary, musical sketchbook, and dumping ground for musical ideas.
-Music on this page won't be finished or polished, but it's what I'm up to!
+Music on this page won't be finished or polished, but it's whatever I'm working on!

 One Day Challenge: Acoustic Chrono Trigger - 3/19/2026